butlersrepos/butlersrepos.github.io/_posts/2017-05-07-testability-react.md

 - One is a function that maps the state object to any props you want to inject.
 - The second is a function that maps the dispatch for the store to any functions you want to inject.

-The culmination for our presentation component would be something like...
+The culmination for our presentation component would be something like this...
 {% highlight javascript %}
 import { connect } from 'react-redux'